TheLinuxEXP/TheLinuxEXP.github.io/_posts/2020-07-21-Davinci-resolve-vs-kdenlive.md

 This is a bit annoying, to be honest, since it makes you lose a ton of time redoing the same things.

 The final point, though, is bugs.
 While I seem to have a pretty stellar experience with Kdenlive compared to other users, I still encounter some bugs.
-The most annoying, and the one that decided me to try something else?
+The most annoying, and the one that convinced me to try something else?
 Rendering my videos created files without any sound for an arbitrary period, going from 10 to 45 seconds.
 It made me re-render the same video over and over, until I either escaped the bug somehow, or until I had left enough empty space on my tracks that the bug didn’t impact the “real” video audio.
 I then had to cut out the empty part before uploading.
 There is also an issue where zooming in and out of the timeline hides clips after you’ve cut them, and the titling tool now uses a weird resolution when trying to preview the background for placing a title, so it makes it impossible to place titles correctly.

 All these little issues decided me to go give Resolve a try.
 And it was… interesting.